-Here, we explore two different ways to quantify uncertainty for task inference.
-In \textbf{Ent} the task $t$ leading to the lowest entropy on $p(\mathbf{y} \mid \mathcal{D}^{(t)}; \tilde{\mathbf{x}})$ is selected.
-In \textbf{Agree}, which is meant to solely measure epistemic uncertainty, the task leading to the highest agreement in predictions across models drawn from $p(\mathbf{W} | \mathcal{D}^{(t)})$ is selected.
-Note that, \textsc{Ent} is applicable to deterministic solutions such as \textsc{PR-Dirac}, but \textsc{Agree} can only be estimated in a probabilistic setting.
-Although we generally consider task inference for individual samples, we also explore task inference for batches of 100 samples that are assumed to belong the same task, a variant we denote \textbf{BW}.
-Further details can be found in SM \ref{sm:sec:task:inference}, and in SM \ref{sm:sec:task:boundary:detection} we consider using uncertainty for task-boundary detection when training without explicit access to task identity.
+We explore two different ways to quantify uncertainty for task inference.
+In \textbf{Ent} the task $t$ leading to the lowest entropy on the predictive posterior $p(\mathbf{y} \mid \mathcal{D}^{(t)}; \tilde{\mathbf{x}})$ is selected, where $p(\mathbf{y} \mid \mathcal{D}^{(t)}; \tilde{\mathbf{x}}) = \int_{\mathbf{W}} p(\mathbf{y} \mid\mathbf{W}; \tilde{\mathbf{x}}) p(\mathbf{W} | \mathcal{D}^{(t)}) \,d\mathbf{W}$ is approximated via Monte-Carlo with samples from $q_{\bm{\theta}^{(t)}}(\mathbf{W})$.
+This approach captures both aleatoric and epistemic uncertainty when used in a probabilistic setting.
+In \textbf{Agree} the task leading to the highest agreement in predictions across models drawn from $q_{\bm{\theta}^{(t)}}(\mathbf{W})$ is selected.
+This approach exclusively measures epistemic uncertainty and can therefore only be estimated in a probabilistic setting.
+Although we generally consider task inference for individual samples, we also explore batch-wise (\textbf{BW}) task inference for batches of 100 samples that are assumed to belong to the same task.
+Such approach drastically boosts task inference simply due to a statistical accumulation effect when having above chance level task inference for single inputs.
+Intuitively, \textit{BW} corresponds to accumulating evidence to decrease uncertainty (e.g., an agent looking at an object from multiple perspectives).
+Further details can be found in SM \ref{sm:sec:task:inference}, and using uncertainty for task-boundary detection when training without explicit access to task identity is explored in SM \ref{sm:sec:task:boundary:detection}.